2025 FIFA Intercontinental Cup final

-The 2025 FIFA Intercontinental Cup final, also known simply as the 2025 FIFA Intercontinental Cup, will be the final match of the 2025 FIFA Intercontinental Cup, an international club football tournament featuring the club champions from each of the six continental confederations.
-The match will take place on 17 December 2025 between Paris Saint-Germain and the winner of the FIFA Challenger Cup (a knockout between the other five confederations).
+The 2025 FIFA Intercontinental Cup final, also known simply as the 2025 FIFA Intercontinental Cup, was the final match of the 2025 FIFA Intercontinental Cup, an international club football tournament featuring the club champions from each of the six continental confederations.
+The match took place on 17 December 2025 at the Ahmad bin Ali Stadium in Al Rayyan, Qatar, between French club Paris Saint-Germain, winners of the 2024–25 UEFA Champions League, and Brazilian club Flamengo, the winners of play-offs contested by the other five confederations.

+Paris Saint-Germain won the match 2–1 on penalties, following a 1–1 draw after extra time, for their first club world championship title.